JavierOchoa/JavierOchoa/README.md

 ## 📌 Recent Projects:

+* __FanShop__: Online store where people can purchase clothes using paypal and see all their order information on their account dashboard.
+The website also has a fully working admin panel to add, edit or remove information about products and users.
+[APP](https://fanshop.vercel.app/) || [REPO](https://github.com/JavierOchoa/FanShop)

+* __ScreenId__: Discover information about movies or tv shows, like production info, promotional media, seasons, social networks, detailed actors info and save those movies/tv shows to favorites and leave reviews.
+[APP](https://screen-id.vercel.app/) || [REPO](https://github.com/JavierOchoa/ScreenId)

 * __SoundWave__: Music streaming website that allows users to listen music for free, donate to artists, request to become an artist and upload your own music.
 [APP](https://soundwave-swart.vercel.app/) || [REPO](https://github.com/SoundWavePF/)

-* explorer: Country explorer website to know basic information and activities about any country.
+* __explorer__: Country explorer website to know basic information and activities about any country.
 Visitors can contribute by creating ac- tivities that can be seen on the specified countries.
 [APP](https://explorer-liart.vercel.app/) || [REPO](https://github.com/JavierOchoa/explorer/)

 <p align="center">You can see more on my pinned repos</p>